Do You Need to Reset the Breaker for Your AC to Work?

 Just like all technology we have come to rely on in our homes, air conditioners have their moments where they fail on us.
 Quite often, homeowners can fix a problem themselves (provided they know where to look) or can prevent problems from arising by scheduling regular checkups and maintenance and performing regular cleaning of ducts.
 Frequently replacing air filters is another must when it comes to our AC system.

 But what about those times when air conditioners fail on us, and we have done everything responsibly possible on our end?
 Well, that may come down to the breaker and a need to reset it.
-This article is going to explore the question of whether or not you need to reset the breaker on your home’s AC.
-Rest assured, though, when it comes to air conditioning repairs, Sinclaire will be there for you.

 As with most electrical appliances, an AC unit has a circuit breaker.
 In fact, there are two of them.
 One operates on the outside, and the other runs on the inside.